Genetic Diagnosis for Marfan syndrome

 What is Marfan syndrome?

-Marfan syndrome is a connective tissue disorder, and it is a congenital disorder, meaning present at birth, but the full range of its symptoms do not often develop until later into childhood, or even early adulthood in some cases.
+Marfan syndrome is both a connective tissue disorder, and a congenital disorder, meaning present at birth, but the full range of its symptoms do not often develop until later into childhood, or even early adulthood in some cases.

 Symptoms of the syndrome generally affect the skeletal, ocular (the eyes), and cardiovascular systems of the body.